 I know this from experience.
 Our Airbnb apartments are in a small residential estate and we’ve managed it well.
 We have had the occasional issue, which I’ll go on to write about how we’ve handled.
 But be assured, if you don’t handle them right, you will have a problem.

-Here’s a checklist of things to do to keep your neighbours happy.
+Here’s a checklist of things to do to keep your neighbors happy.

 1. House Rules